Scaling FOG for the Enterprise

 These test should show where your problem is.
 If not, please post FQDNs for your PC and main fog server, your fogexe.ini file and the results of the steps listed here and we’ll get to the bottom of the problem.

-Maersk Training IT
+Maersk Training IT last edited by

 Thanks for the excellent guide.:) I have successfully implemented the storage node setup in our organization which is working without a hitch.